-Lauren Robertson Named Assistant Professor of Renaissance Drama
+Lauren Robertson Appointed as Assistant Professor of Renaissance Drama

 The Department of English and Comparative Literature is pleased to introduce a new Assistant Professor of Early Modern and Renaissance Drama, Lauren Robertson.
 Prof. Jean Howard, who headed the search committee, conveys the faculty’s enthusiasm.
 “All of us early modernists are extremely glad that Lauren Robertson will be joining the department in September.
 She knows a dazzling range of things: plays canonical and obscure, philosophical and political traditions, theater history, Spenser.”